StillNotWorking/LMS-helper-script/lms2ram/README.md

 ## WARNING
 Undersized RAM-disk size can cause system crash

 Default RAM disk size is calculated from directory size +20%.
 This can be way to small if program is run before scanning a new local or remote music archive.
 The temporary database files may also increase in size before being written to the main database, resulting in data existing in multiple locations during certain periods.
 A collection of 4500 albums could take up approximately 1850MB.
-Simply add the size you need in MB as argument if this should be an issue `lms2ram.sh 2048` wild create a 2GB RAM-disk
+Simply add the size you need in MB as argument if this should be an issue. `lms2ram.sh 2048` wild create a 2GB RAM-disk

-Memory seem to be allocated dynamicly on RPI-OS.
-Where large RAM-disk size doesn't seem to block rest of the memory if there aren't any actually files there to use up the space allocated.
+It appears that memory is allocated dynamically on RPI-OS.
+With a large RAM disk size, the rest of the memory doesn't seem to be blocked if there are no actual files using up the allocated space.

 [Please be aware of the potential risks](https://github.com/StillNotWorking/LMS-helper-script/tree/main#when-ssh-can-get-you-into-trouble) associated with running an SSH session for scripts that copy files to storage devices.